jgyasu/jgyasu.github.io/README.md

-# Personal Website
+# Source Code for My Personal Website

 A minimalist, typography-first personal website built with [Astro](https://astro.build).
-You may use it and adapt it for your own use.
+You may use it and adapt it for your own use as per MIT license.

 Built with the help of Claude Opus 4.8.

 ## Quick start